mpasternacki/sleeper_agent/README.md

 There is nothing more to do.
 The sleeper agent is loaded, and it does nothing.

-When you want to peek into what your code is doing, just attach _gdb_ to it and activate the agent.
+When you want to peek into what your code is doing, run `sleeper_agent_activate PID` to get backtrace of all its threads.
+There are some options avaioable; run `sleeper_agent_activate --help` to see the docs.

 Below is the example of activating the agent on an _ipython_ session.
 Note that one of the threads has the function `sleeper_agent._get_state_info` in its stack trace - this is just appended to this thread's stack, and the information is harmless.

-    $ gdb -p PID
-    (gdb) printf "%s", sleeper_agent_state()
+There is also some diagnostic info from gdb that I wasn't able to suppress - it is also harmless.

+    japhy@portinari:sleeper_agent 20% sleeper_agent_activate 18055
+    Attaching to process 18055.
+    Reading symbols for shared libraries . done Reading symbols for shared libraries ........................................................................... done 0x00007fff97396df2 in select$DARWIN_EXTSN ()
     ### Thread 4326428672:
       File "/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/threading.py", line 525, in __bootstrap
         self.__bootstrap_inner()